 Despite holding that Title VII does not prohibit "all private, voluntary, race-conscious affirmative action plans," the Supreme Court declined to specify in detail the requirements for affirmative action plans.
 However, the Court held that the following factors were significant as to why the Weber plan was permissible:

-- The plan did not unnecessarily trammel the interests of non-minority employees; - The plan did not require the discharge of white workers and their replacement with new African-American hires; - The plan did not create an absolute bar to the advancement of white employees; half of those trained in the program would be white; - The plan was a temporary measure; it was not intended to maintain racial balance, but simply to eliminate a manifest racial imbalance; and
+- The plan did not unnecessarily trammel the interests of non-minority employees; - The plan did not require the discharge of white workers and their replacement with new African-American hires;

 &lt;sup>40 Id. at 202 (citations omitted).